STEP 1: WHAT GOES IN, AND WHAT TO KEEP IT IN

 >>> No meat, dairy, pet waste <<<

 There ARE ways to trench these, but not at Level zero.
 That story is for another time.
 For now, leave them out, as they’ll attract pests to scratch around after you.

 Fruit stickers last forever and will be colourful and intact for years to come. 😑Envelope windows used to be made of true cellophane.
 Not anymore.
 Keep them out too.
 Packing tape on the bottom of boxes is sometimes missed, and these days very glossy packaging print can often actually be vinyl wrap, not ink.
 Grrr.
 Oh, and one last-minute addition – teabags.
 Most these days contain plastic fibre 😭 so they are a no-no. If you are an avid tea-drinker, please consider switching to leaves 🙏

 STEP 3: OUT IN THE YARD

 >>> Dig, dump and fill <<<

-Most plants and shrubs feed in the top 30cm of soil, so that’s where we would like our trenching – that is a bout a full spade depth, which is also the easiest to dig.
+Most plants and shrubs feed in the top 30-40cm of soil, so that’s where we would like our trenching – that is a bout a full spade depth, which is also the easiest to dig.
 At that depth, It is the most benefiticial to plants, and prevents the good stuff from turning anaerobic (being starved of oxygen), which makes it putrefy and stops the process being helpful.
 Dig a hole between plants, with a shovel, or trowel if in a pot.
 Retain the soil.